Mark Allen (snooker player): 2020/2021 season

 Allen's most notable achievement during the 2020/2021 season was winning the 2020 Champion of Champions.
 He defeated Ronnie O'Sullivan in a contentious quarter-final that saw O'Sullivan accusing Allen of deliberately standing in his line of sight and Allen accusing O'Sullivan of being a 'bully'.
 Allen went on to defeat Judd Trump in the semi-finals and Neil Robertson 10–6 in the final.

 2021/2022 season

 In the 2021/2022 season, Allen won his first Northern Ireland Open title, coming from 6–8 behind in the final to defeat John Higgins 9–8.
 Earlier in the tournament, in his qualifying round match against Si Jiahui, he made the second maximum break of his professional career.
+Allen was unable to make a deep run at any of the triple crown events during the season.
+At the 2021 UK Championship, he was defeated 5–6 by Gilbert in the last 32, and he lost in the first round of the 2022 Masters 5–6 to Trump.
+Allen exited the 2022 World Championship after a 4–13 loss to O'Sullivan in the last 16.